JoshuaQSH/UoL-PhD-Thesis-Template/README.md

 ## Distributed Systems and Services (DSS) | School of Computing sharing

-This repository contains a $LaTeX$ template for creating PhD theses at the University of leeds.
+This repository contains a $LaTeX$ template for creating PhD thesis at the University of Leeds.
 The original template is copied from: https://github.com/stonerlab/Thesis-template/tree/PhD

-Notes: currently the title should be within 4 lines (included), otherwise the title page will go ugly.
+Notes: currently the title should be within 4 lines (included), otherwise the title page will go bizarre.

 - `Macros`: General thesis style settings
+- `Codes`: For Code snippets
+- `Sources`: For figures sources (e.g. vsdx files)
 - `ThesisFigs`: Figures for logos
 - `GuidesAndOthers`: University thesis guides